-- Make a note of the date of any water treatment. - Set the controls back to the users requirements. - Complete the service interval record at the back of this manual and a CD11 or an equivalent form.
+- ► Make a note of the date of any water treatment. - ► Set the controls back to the users requirements. - Complete the service interval record at the back of this manual and a CD11 or an equivalent form. - ▶ If the appliance is unused and exposed to freezing conditions; shut off all the mains supplies, isolate the boiler and drain the system and boiler, including the secondary heat exchanger.